TigersUniverse/Hypernex.Docs/docs/engine-api/ui/index.md

-RegisterSliderValueChanged | void | Registers a value change from a slider attached to an item to call a SandboxFunc RemoveAllSliderValueChanged | void | Removes all slider value changes from a slider attached to an item SetSlider | void | Sets the slider value on a slider attached to an item GetScrollbar | float | Gets the current value of a scrollbar attached to an item RegisterScrollbarValueChanged | void | Registers a value change from a scrollbar attached to an item to call a SandboxFunc RemoveAllScrollbarValueChanged | void | Removes all scrollbar value changes from a scrollbar attached to an item SetScrollbar | void | Sets the scrollbar value on a scrollbar attached to an item GetInputFieldText | string | Gets the current text of a input field attached to an item RegisterInputFieldTextChanged | void | Registers a text change from an input field attached to an item to call a SandboxFunc RemoveAllInputFieldTextChanged | void | Removes all input field text changes from an input field attached to an item SetInputFieldText | void | Sets the input field text on an input field attached to an item GetDropdown | int | Gets the current value of a dropdown attached to an item
+RegisterSliderValueChanged | void | Registers a value change from a slider attached to an item to call a SandboxFunc RemoveAllSliderValueChanged | void | Removes all slider value changes from a slider attached to an item SetSlider | void | Sets the slider value on a slider attached to an item SetSliderRange | void | Sets the slider minimum and maximum value GetScrollbar | float | Gets the current value of a scrollbar attached to an item RegisterScrollbarValueChanged | void | Registers a value change from a scrollbar attached to an item to call a SandboxFunc RemoveAllScrollbarValueChanged | void | Removes all scrollbar value changes from a scrollbar attached to an item SetScrollbar | void | Sets the scrollbar value on a scrollbar attached to an item GetInputFieldText | string | Gets the current text of a input field attached to an item RegisterInputFieldTextChanged | void | Registers a text change from an input field attached to an item to call a SandboxFunc RegisterInputFieldVR | void | Allows a input field to be used while in VR RemoveAllInputFieldTextChanged | void | Removes all input field text changes from an input field attached to an item SetInputFieldText | void | Sets the input field text on an input field attached to an item GetDropdown | int | Gets the current value of a dropdown attached to an item